Telesphore-Uwabera/Weather-app/README.md

 Enjoy checking the weather with this simple weather application!

-The link to weather app page is https://telesphore-uwabera.github.io/weather-app/
+The link to weather app page is [Weather App](https://telesphore-uwabera.github.io/weather-app/)